Rogomi/Traxion-ProjectLego-TechDoc/web-frontend.md

 The developers use the corresponding developer tools for [Chrome](https://developer.chrome.com/docs/devtools/), [Firefox](https://firefox-dev.tools/), and [Safari](https://developer.apple.com/safari/tools/) respectively, together with the [Vue.js Devtools](https://devtools.vuejs.org/).

 ### UI LIBRARIES

-**Tailwind CSS** - A utility first CSS framework that can be composed to build any design, directly in your markup.
+[**Tailwind CSS**](https://tailwindcss.com/) - A utility first CSS framework that can be composed to build any design, directly in your markup.
-**Vue Toaster** - Custom Utility CSS that allows an easy and simple toast message for vue.
+[**Vue Toaster**](https://github.com/MeForma/vue-toaster) - Custom Utility CSS that allows an easy and simple toast message for Vue.
+[**Vue Datepicker**](https://vue3datepicker.com/) - Powerful, lightweight, and reusable datepicker component to fit within any project.

 ### IMPORTANT CLASSES